Home

 Points of sale

-The Shoryudo Bus Pass can be purchased online through Klook or through travel agents outside of Japan.
-You will initially receive a voucher that can be used to get the actual pass at a designated exchange location at Central Japan Airport, Nagoya, Kanazawa, Takayama, Toyama, Matsumoto, Nagano or Komatsu Airport, but note that not all pass types can be exchanged at all exchange locations.
+The Shoryudo Bus Pass can be purchased through various websites, such as Klook, or through travel agents outside of Japan.
+You will initially receive a voucher that can be used to get the actual pass at a designated exchange location in Japan, such as Central Japan Airport, Nagoya, Kanazawa or Takayama.

 Purchase the Shoryudo Bus Pass